AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/vm-management.md

 ## Install a VM

 :::note
-For now only the [Subnet EVM](https://github.com/ava-labs/subnet-evm) is supported by the collection.
+For now only the [Subnet EVM](https://github.com/ava-labs/subnet-evm) is supported by the collection, see section [Install a custom VM](#install-a-custom-vm) if you want to use the collection to install your own VM.
 :::

 The VMs are managed by the `avalanchego_vms_install` role variable which is empty by default ([`avalanchego_vms_install: []`](https://github.com/AshAvalanche/ansible-avalanche-collection/blob/main/roles/node/defaults/main.yml#L42)).